Azure/ms-rest-nodeauth/README.md

 # ms-rest-nodeauth [![Build Status](https://dev.azure.com/azure-public/adx/_apis/build/status/public.Azure.ms-rest-nodeauth)](https://dev.azure.com/azure-public/adx/_build/latest?definitionId=9)

 This library provides different node.js based authentication mechanisms for services in Azure.
 It also contains rich type definitions thereby providing a good TypeScript experience.

 All the authentication methods support callbacks as well as promises.
 If they are called within an async method in your application then you can use the async/await pattern as well.

+**Things to consider when using personal accounts:**

+When using personal accounts, the `domain` property in the options passed to the authentication methods is mandatory and should be set to the tenant Id.
+If this property is not set, the credentials created by the authentication methods will not be able to access any of the resources of the personal account.
+For that same reason, the list of subscriptions expected in the return value of these methods will be empty.

+You can get the tenant Id from Azure portal or the Azure CLI.
+If you need to fetch the tenant Id programmatically, follow the below steps:

+- Use any of the authentication methods without setting the domain to get a credential.
+- Call the `buildTenantLists(credential)` method by sending that same credential as the first parameter to get the list of all tenants in your account.

+You can now use any of the authentication methods and pass in the tenant Id or use the `setDomain()` method on the existing credential to change the tenant it uses to create the tokens.

 ### Example